-An S-Corporation (S-Corp), is a common entity to save on taxes and most small business owners should be using them as their entity of choice.
+An S-Corporation, is a common entity to save on taxes and most small business owners should be using them as their entity of choice.

-I consistently get asked by business owners around the country if an S-Corp is a good fit for their business.
+Business owners around the country consistently ask me if an S-Corporation is a good match for their business.
 I can tell you that there is a lot at stake.
-So much so, that it is well worth your time to know the basic differences between an S-Corp and LLC.
+So much so, that it is well worth your time to know the basic differences between an S-Corporation and LLC.

-Surprisingly, there are advisors across the country that miss the mark and give truly damaging advice that costs small business owners thousands of dollars!
+Surprisingly, there are advisors across the country that miss the mark.
+They might give truly damaging advice that costs small business owners thousands of dollars!

 You are the captain of your own ship!
 You need to be able to determine if your professionals are advising you under well-recognized basic concepts.

 Introduction to the S-Corporation

 An LLC ‘taxed as an S-Corp’ is the same thing as a standard S-Corporation set-up as an ‘Inc’.
 The IRS considers them to be the same.

 When you convert to an S-Corporation (with a properly filed IRS Form 2553), your name won’t change with the State.
 You will still have the acronym ‘LLC’ at the end of your company name – and that’s OK!!

 The main reason why business owners may start or begin their business with the LLC entity is so they can ‘convert’ or ‘elect’ to the S-Corporation when the time is right.
 This is an affordable process.
 Until the ‘election’ is made, the LLCs are taxed as a sole proprietorship or partnership.